Best Restaurants in Chapel Hill, NC

 Here are a just a few area favorites: Crook's Corner offers some of the nation's best upscale Southern dining, with its renowned shrimp and grits and a bamboo-shaded patio.
 Il Palio Ristorante has the distinction of being the only Italian restaurant in North Carolina to win AAA's prestigious Four Diamond Award.
 And Elaine's offers enough urban elegance to dazzle patrons.

-The most impressive stop on fine-dining block is Lantern.
-Directly across from Elaine’s on West Franklin Street, Lantern serves up Asian dishes with regional flair – tea-and-spice-smoked chicken, pork-and-chive dumplings and Thai-style summer rolls.
-Lantern was created as an effort to recreate the flavors of New York’s Chinatown.
+An impressive stop on the fine-dining block is Lantern.
+Directly across from Elaine's on West Franklin Street, Lantern serves up Asian dishes with regional flair, such as tea-and-spice-smoked chicken, pork-and-chive dumplings and Thai-style summer rolls.
+Lantern is a marriage of Asian flavors and North Carolina ingredients sourced mainly from local farms and fisheries.

 Diners can choose between the intimate red glow of Lantern's back room and the main dining room, a minimalist's dream with soft green walls and mod George Nelson bubble lamps from the 1960s.

 In recent years, Lantern has been named one of "America's Top 50 Restaurants" and "best farm-to-table restaurants" by Gourmet Magazine, as well as one of "America's 50 Most Amazing Wine Experiences" by Food & Wine magazine.
 In 2013, Lantern was a James Beard Award semi-finalist for "Outstanding Restaurant in the Country."

 Ever had a milk shake at a pharmacy?
 Not very many young'ns in this generation have.
 That is, except for people who visit Sutton's Drug Store in Chapel Hill.
 Opened in 1923, this pharmacy has been through two owners but has still managed to keep the pharmaceutical tradition alive; including serving coffee and milkshakes.